rohgoyal/getting-started/toolkit/getting-started-creating-an-api-in-nodejs/README.md

 ---
 ### Prerequisites
-Before you begin, make sure you [install the IBM API Connect toolkit](https://github.com/ibm-apiconnect/getting-started/tree/master/toolkit/0-Prereq).
+Before you begin, you will need to [install the IBM API Connect toolkit](https://github.com/ibm-apiconnect/getting-started/tree/master/toolkit/0-Prereq).

 ---
 ### Create a LoopBack project from the command line